RGB v0.11 Beta 6 is out

 With Beta 6 release RGB development enters a new phase of preparation for a public preview of the RGB v0.11.
 Beta 6 is recommended to be used by all parties integrating RGB, and after gathering their feedback (and fixing all newly discovered issues) we will release the public preview version.
 In parallel, with support from Bitfinex, we are starting working on audit and petentration testing of RGB, ensuring the system security and safety before the final release.

-We continue an ongoing effort of documenting RGB, and with beta 6 stabilizing consensus and standard APIs we plan to review, update and extend all existing documentation and prepare it for a reliease alongside the v0.11.
+We continue an ongoing effort of documenting RGB, and with beta 6 stabilizing consensus and standard APIs we plan to review, update and extend all existing documentation and prepare it for a release alongside the v0.11.

 You can track us on our journey towards v0.11 release with this GitHub dashboard.